Sterrysx/OriolFarresVilarProjects/My Web/README.md

 In the documentation directory, you'll find a guide that covers the basics of HTML and CSS, as well as insights into web creation.
 This documentation serves as a reference for understanding the code and concepts used in building the website.

 ## Contributing
 This project is a learning exercise, but contributions and feedback are always welcome!
-If you have any suggestions for improvement or would like to report a bug, please open an issue or submit a pull request.
+If you have any suggestions for improvement or would like to report a bug, please open an issue or contact me!

 ## Getting Started
 To view the website, simply clone this repository to your local machine and open the `index.html` file in a web browser.